bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_MANUAL_KERNEL_INSTALLATION.md

      cp /usr/lib/python2.6/site-packages/shares/usbshare.py /usr/lib/python2.6/site-packages/shares/usbshare.py.old
      patch -i usbshare.py.SC.patch /usr/lib/python2.6/site-packages/shares/usbshare.py

+### Optional (Recommended) - Network IRQ CPU Affinity
+Testing showed that by forcing the networking interrupts to use the second CPU in the unit (CPU 1), there was a small but still statistically significant speed improvement for smb file transfers from a client to the the Seagate Central. (~51.5MB/s vs ~53.4MB/s)

+For this reason we suggest installing the included netdev-cpu.sh startup script on the upgraded Seagate Central which will set the networking functions to have an affinity for CPU 1 rather than the default of both CPU 0 and CPU 1.

+The "netdev-cpu.sh" script, which was copied to the Seagate Central in a previous step, can be installed as a startup script using the following commands.

+    cp netdev-cpu.sh /etc/init.d/
+    chmod 755 /etc/init.d/netdev-cpu.sh
+    ln -s ../init.d/netdev-cpu.sh /etc/rcS.d/S42netdev-cpu.sh

 ### Optional - IPv6
 The original Seagate v2.6.35 kernel did not support IPv6 at all